XiaoouPan/conquer/README.md

 ## Updates

+**2023-03-05 (Version 1.3.3)**:

+More efficient statistical inference based on asymptotic property.
+When calling `conquer` function with `ci = "asymptotic"`, an *n* by *n* diagonal matrix was involved for estimating asymptotic covariance matrix.
+This space allocation was expensive and unnecessary.

 **2023-02-05 (Version 1.3.2)**:

 1. Fix an issue in the `conquer.reg` function: when the penalties were group lasso, sparse group lasso or elastic-net, and the input *&lambda;* was a sequence, the estimated coefficients were not reasonable.
 This didn't affect cross-validation (`conquer.cv.reg`), or `conquer.reg` with other penalties or when input *&lambda;* was a scalar.